The Strictly Come Dancing line-up so far

 He was part of the victorious England team who claimed the Ashes back from Australia, where he delivered the winning wicket to secure the victory and is now a popular commentator on Test Match Special for the BBC.

 He has said he is “hoping to follow in the footsteps of the cricketers who’ve come before me who’ve either won the whole thing or had an absolute ball on the show”.

 This Morning’s medical expert, 39, specialises in the well-being of young people, and still works shifts in A&E and the intensive care unit at his local NHS hospital.

 He follows in the footsteps of his This Morning co-star Ruth Langsford, who took part last year, and said: “Anyone that knows me knows that I love a bit of sparkle… so bring on the glitter!”

-She has since travelled to Syria to present the critically acclaimed BBC Three documentary, Stacey Dooley On The Frontline: Gun Girls And Isis, and said: “Typically, work for me is very serious and can be quite hard core so I’m going to soak up the escapism and bathe in the sequins.”
+She has since travelled to Syria to present the critically acclaimed BBC Three documentary, Stacey Dooley On The Frontline: Girls, Guns And Isis, and said: “Typically, work for me is very serious and can be quite hardcore so I’m going to soak up the escapism and bathe in the sequins.”

 The singer, 36, found fame as a member of the Pussycat Dolls before leaving the group in 2010.